randyrossi/bmc64/README.md

 # FileSystem/Drives

 By default, the first partition of the SDcard is mounted and is where BMC64 will search for emulator files.
-To change this, add "disk_partition=#" to cmdline.txt where # is the partition number you want to mount.
+To change this, add "disk_partition=#" to cmdline.txt where # is the partition number you want to mount (1-4).

 IMPORTANT: The files the Raspbery Pi itself needs to boot BMC64 must still reside in the first partition.
 They are: